 Lexus CT 200h MPG & CO2 emissions

-Unlike electric or plug-in hybrid cars, the Lexus CT 200h isn’t designed with pure-electric range in mind, but the hybrid system will seek to maximise the overall petrol-electric range.
+Unlike electric or plug-in hybrid cars, the Lexus CT 200h isn’t designed with pure-electric driving in mind, but the hybrid system will seek to maximise the overall petrol-electric range.
 The CT even boasts a number of features designed to maximise efficiency.

 Lexus has fitted an energy-saving air-conditioning system, used LED lighting and equipped the CT with an energy-efficient stereo, all with an eye on eco driving.
 There are three driving modes – EV, Eco and Sport – with the car operating in EV mode from start-up and at speeds below 28mph.
 This makes it ideal for town and city driving, although you shouldn’t expect much more than one or two miles of electric range before the battery needs recharging.